jasonmerc/twrp_device_lge_cv1/README.md

-# TWRP device configuration for LG ARISTO 2
+# TWRP device configuration for LG ARISTO 2 PLUS
-TWRP for the LG ARISTO 2
+TWRP for the LG ARISTO 2 PLUS

 Built using omni 7.1 sources

-The LG ARISTO 2(codenamed _"cv1"_) is a smartphone from LG.
+The LG ARISTO 2(codenamed _"cv1plus"_ because idk the real codename) is a smartphone from LG.
-It was released in January,2018.
+It was released in mid-2018.

-Device configuration for LG ARISTO 2
+Device configuration for LG ARISTO 2 PLUS
 ========================================

-Basic   | Spec Sheet
+**You'll notice it's very similar to the normal Aristo 2** Basic   | Spec Sheet
 -------:|:-------------------------
 CPU     | Quad-core 1.4 GHz Cortex-A53